-On Friday, Equifax, the credit reporting agency Equifax announced the compromise of the personal data of 143 million U.S. consumers and limited information of residents of Canada and Great Britain, including names, addresses, Social Security numbers, and birth dates.
+In 2017, credit reporting agency Equifax announced the compromise of the personal data of 145 million U.S. consumers and limited information of residents of Canada and Great Britain, including names, addresses, Social Security numbers and birth dates.
 Roughly a year and a half later, Starwood Hotels confirmed its hotel guest database of about 500 million customers was stolen in a data breach, exposing everything from guests’ names and postal addresses to passport numbers and Starwood’s rewards information.

 “These breaches did not happen in isolation.
 There are hundreds of ongoing attacks against all kinds of companies, all of which highlight the fact that consumers have no control over their data privacy in today’s information-processing environments,” says Avivah Litan, Distinguished VP Analyst, Gartner.
-“One of the solutions being recommended to protect yourself if you think your personal information may have been compromised is to request a credit freeze from all three major credit bureaus to ensure hackers can’t exploit your stolen information — but my view is that will only protect you from less than five percent of the types of financial crimes that can happen to you.”
+“One of the solutions being recommended if you think your personal information may have been compromised is to request a credit freeze from all three major credit bureaus to ensure that hackers can’t exploit your stolen information — but my view is that will only protect you from less than 5% of the types of hacks that can happen to you.”

 - It could be sold and resold in the underground.